Biden flexes muscle with new Black Caucus endorsements

 In separate interviews with The Associated Press, the congressional trio offered similar reasoning for backing Biden, saying the white former vice president represents the ideological center of the Democratic Party and can appeal to the widest range of voters in a potential general election matchup with President Donald Trump.

-"He can connect with the average American — black, white or brown," said Butterfield, arguing that Sanders and Warren don't have the same reach and could even threaten Democrats' prospects to defeat an unpopular Republican incumbent.
+"He can connect with the average American — black, white or brown," said Butterfield, arguing that Sanders and Warren could threaten Democrats' prospects to defeat an unpopular Republican incumbent.
 "Warren and Sanders cannot win North Carolina," Butterfield said, because their policies veer too far left.
 "I have great respect for both of them, but they cannot win North Carolina.
 Joe Biden can."

 Butterfield and Cleaver finalized their decisions days after the CBC's annual conference.
 Their endorsements give Biden three former CBC chairmen, with Rep. Cedric Richmond of Louisiana already serving as Biden's campaign chairman.

 Cleaver said he "struggled" with the decision, alluding to Booker and Harris when he said that "there are others that I'm closer to" than Biden.
 "I have nothing negative to say about them at all.
-I hugged both of them Saturday night" at the CBC gala, Cleaver said.
+I hugged both of them Saturday night" at the CBC gala, Cleaver said of the two black senators.

-But he praised the former vice president's experience and legislative prowess and said he gives Democrats the best chance to win in November, even in states, like Missouri, that moved decidedly to Trump in 2016.
+But he praised the former vice president's experience and said he gives Democrats a chance even in states Missouri that moved decidedly to Trump in 2016.

 "I told him, 'If you are the nominee, you have to campaign everywhere; you cannot surrender any geography to Mr. Trump," Cleaver said, recalling a recent conversation he had with Biden.
 "He assured me he will not do that."

+Butterfield agreed, arguing that Biden's approach on "kitchen-table matters" like college tuition assistance will attract voters in swing states.
+Warren and Sanders back free college tuition for public four-year schools, whereas Biden proposes only tuition-free community college.
+Sanders and Warren back single-payer, government-run health insurance to replace existing private insurance markets.
+Biden wants a "public option" plan that would be voluntary and sold alongside private insurance.

+"Biden has a balanced platform that will not add an overwhelming amount of debt," Butterfield said.
+"He's not irresponsible in terms of making promises that take so much money."

-Crist, who is white, said Biden is the right candidate to navigate a fractured electorate.
-A former Republican, Crist served as a GOP governor before switching parties.
+Crist, who is white, focused less on policy but said Biden offers a moral alternative to Trump and can best serve a fractured electorate.
+A former Republican, Crist served as Florida's GOP governor before switching parties.
 "I've known Joe Biden for a long time," Crist said, describing Biden as "an empathetic figure" with a "keen intellect and a deep soul."

-Cleaver and Butterfield said they've each heard criticisms from some younger black leaders and activists who question some of the complexities of Biden's record on civil rights and the 76-year-old candidate's understanding of racial politics in 2019.
+Cleaver, 74, and Butterfield, 72, said they've each heard criticisms from some younger black leaders and activists who question the complexities of Biden's record and the 76-year-old candidate's understanding of racial politics in 2019.

 "A lot of the young people don't remember how supportive he's been on civil rights," Cleaver said.
 "He was strong on it back in the days when you could lose an election talking about civil rights."